Cassette Beasts: Reception

-Cassette Beasts received "generally favorable" reviews, according to review aggregator Metacritic.
+Cassette Beasts received "generally favorable" reviews, according to review aggregator website Metacritic.
 GamesRadar+ noted that user feedback on Steam was extremely positive, with users praising the game for its low price point and comparing it positively to Pokémon.

 Several reviewers felt the game was an improvement of the Pokémon video game series.
 Eurogamers Caelyn Ellis said that she loved Cassette Beasts while only liking Pokémon, and felt that it was like a remixed song that was better than the original.
 RPG Fans Des Miller felt that the game's Pokémon inspiration was obvious, but that it was unique because of "its aesthetic, design, and most importantly, its heart".
 Rock, Paper, Shotguns Katharine Castle noted that it was a Pokémon game for adults, describing it as an "evolutionary offshoot" of the series.
 Ellis agreed with Castle's sentiment, saying, "Of all the deviations from the standard Pokémon formula, the one I appreciate the most is that Cassette Beasts isn't forced to cater to younger children."

 The game's graphical and musical style was generally praised by critics.
 Miller called the design of the game "striking" and noted that the pixel art "shines through" in battles, but also noted that it could sometimes be tough to see information because of the color palette of the game.
 Ellis praised the game's music in particular, calling it "absolutely lovely" and singling out a music theme which shifts between a vocal and instrumental version when walking in and out of buildings.
 Miller agreed with Ellis, calling the sound design "top-notch".
 The Gamers Ben Sledge said that he "liked the designs" of the monsters, but did not feel as positively about the fusions, the majority of which were procedurally generated.

 The Nintendo Switch version of the game received generally positive reviews which highlighted Switch-specific performance issues with the game.
 Nintendo Life's Lowell Bell noted that the game would "stutter and hitch for a minute or two" when the game was booted up, the player entered a new area on the map, and during all cutscenes.